 Soon after, Dubai expressed interest in bringing the drones to its skies, where they could autonomously shuttle tourists for around 20 minutes at a time, beating the city traffic below.

 The Ehang 184 completed its first human test flights in rural China in February 2018, after which the company said the drone can fly safely at up to 130 km/h (80 mph) "in force seven typhoon conditions."

 Not to be confused with the luxury car maker of the same name (they used to be the same company), Rolls-Royce the engine manufacturer wants to join the flying taxi party.
-The company revealed concept images of a 250 mph flying machine with a claimed range of 500 miles - far greater than most of its rivals.
+The company revealed concept images of a 250 mph flying machine in 2018 with a claimed range of 500 miles – far greater than most of its rivals.